Get insider access

 See our review

-4. Best Budget Samsung TV
+4. Best Lower Mid-Range Samsung TV

 See our review

-• Perform well in dark and bright environments.
 Their QLED TVs, especially those with VA panels, have high contrast and get bright, so they're good for dark and bright rooms.

-• Great gaming features.
-Samsung is a leader when it comes to gaming features, and even their mid-range models have variable refresh rate (VRR) and ALLM support.
+Samsung is a leader in gaming features, and even their mid-range models have variable refresh rate (VRR) and ALLM support.

-• TVs can be costly, and may not offer good value.
 Samsung's high-end TVs can get costly, so while they provide the best performance, they may not have the best value compared to other brands.
-There are often cheaper TVs that you can get with a few compromises.
+There are often cheaper TVs that you can get with no compromises.

 Samsung vs Sony